codepilotsf/ezpz-ui/src/routes/form/+page.md

 # Form

 Use `Form` to create a `<form>` element which expects a `superform` object.
-By default, the form will be submitted using the `POST` method and SuperForm's custom `use:enhance` to prevent the default form submission.
+By default, the form will be submitted using the `POST` method and SuperForm's custom `use:enhance` action to prevent the default form submission.
 The `superform` prop makes it easy to get form data, errors, and constraints which are shared through context with child form elements.